Optimization for Microsoft Teams

 Microsoft Teams and Skype for Business Coexistence

-You can deploy Microsoft Teams and Skype for Business side by side, as two separate solutions with overlapping capabilities.
+You can deploy Microsoft Teams and Skype for Business side by side as two separate solutions with overlapping capabilities.
 For more information, see Understand Microsoft Teams and Skype for Business coexistence and interoperability.

 Peripheral access can be granted only to a single application at the time.
 For example, webcam access by the RealTime Media Engine during a call locks the imaging device during a call.
-When the device is released, it becomes available for Teams.
+When the device is released, it becomes available for Microsoft Teams.

 Citrix SD-WAN: optimized network connectivity for Microsoft Teams

 Optimal audio and video quality require a network connection to the Office 365 cloud that has low latency, low jitter, and low packet loss.
-Backhauling of Microsoft Teams audio-video RTP traffic from Citrix Workspace app users at branch office locations to a data center before going to the internet can add excessive latency and might also cause congestion on WAN links.
+Backhauling of Microsoft Teams audio-video RTP traffic from Citrix Workspace app users at branch office locations to a data center before going to the internet can add excessive latency.
+It might also cause congestion on WAN links.
 Citrix SD-WAN optimizes connectivity for Microsoft Teams following Microsoft Office 365 network connectivity principles.
 Citrix SD-WAN uses the Microsoft REST-based Office 365 IP address and web service and proximate DNS to identify, categorize, and steer Microsoft Teams traffic.

 Business broadband internet connections in many areas suffer from intermittent packet loss, periods of excessive jitter, and outages.